batfish/docker/batfish.md

 ## Running the container

-To run the Batfish service run the following:
+To run the Batfish service, simply run the following command:

- 1. `docker pull batfish/batfish`
- 2. `docker run -p 9997:9997 -p 9996:9996 batfish/batfish`
+`docker run -p 9997:9997 -p 9996:9996 batfish/batfish`

-You can now use the Pybatfish client to interact with the service.
+You can now use the Pybatfish client on the host machine to interact with the service.

 ### Running with persistent storage